phelanhobbs/NanofabToolkit/README.md

 - Use the time alignment section to move data left and right
 - Reset offsets if necessary

+# PreciousMetalReader

+- First authentication data must be added manually
+- Download useage per month to month basis of 4 different precious metals
+- Precious Metal usage is denoted by both user and tools
+- Downloads information from the cores website without needing to sign in

 ## Building an Executable

 To build a standalone executable, after creating a spec file: